tudurom/bsc-thesis/main.typ

 #set par(justify: true, leading: 0.65em, first-line-indent: 10pt)

+#show ref: it => {
+  let el = it.element
+  if el != none and el.func() == heading {
+    link(el.location())[Section #numbering("1.1", ..counter(heading).at(el.location()))]
+  } else {
+    it
+  }
+}

-#let todo(body) = box(inset: 0.5em, stroke: red)[
+#let todo(body) = [
-  #set text(fill: red)
+  #set text(fill: maroon)
   #smallcaps([*To Do* ])
   #body
 ]
 #let unix = smallcaps[Unix]
+#let citationNeeded = link("https://www.youtube.com/watch?v=dQw4w9WgXcQ", text(fill: red, smallcaps[[citation needed]]))
+#let tt = [_trusting trust_]

 = Introduction

+The source code of a program undergoes multiple transformations before it becomes executable code, which can be later run by the processor.
+Each intermediate form is stripped of information describing its semantics;
+our current way of using computer systems depends on trusting that the semantics of the source code match those of the generated machine code.

-Computer programs require a translation step from _source code_ to _machine code_
+// Computer programs require a translation step from _source code_ to _machine code_
-before they can be executed by the computer.
+// before they can be executed by the computer.
 These two forms of code are not isomorphic:
-_source code_ is written in a _programming language_, which is a set of notations that express the logic and reasoning of the programmer when developing the algorithms which the computer program is based upon.
+// _source code_ is written in a _programming language_, which is a set of notations that express
+// the logic and reasoning of the programmer when developing the algorithms which the computer program is based upon.
-Contrast this with _machine code_, which comprises instructions specifically targeted to the platform running the program, often unique to the combination of processor architecture and operating system.
+// Contrast this with _machine code_, which comprises instructions specifically targeted to the platform
+// running the program, often unique to the combination of processor architecture and operating system.
-This second form of a computer program is stripped of information describing its semantics;
+// This second form of a computer program is stripped of information describing its semantics;
-our current way of using computer systems depends on trusting that the semantics of the source code match those of the generated machine code.
+// our current way of using computer systems depends on trusting that the semantics of the source code match those of the generated machine code.
-The translation step is performed by a computer program called a _compiler_—more often than not the result of such a translation itself—in a process named _compilation_.
+// The translation step is performed by a computer program called a _compiler_—more often than not the result of such a translation itself—in a process named _compilation_.

 Ken Thompson, of #unix fame, raised awareness of a self-replicating compiler attack in the lecture he gave upon receiving the Turing Award @trusting_trust.
 In his lecture, he highlights the possibility for an attacker to breach the security of a computer system